Zhong-Lab-UCSD/Genomic-Interactive-Visualization-Engine/README.md

 The GIVE Manual is available under the [Manual Homepage](manuals/Readme.md).

+## How to contribute to GIVE

+Any kind of contributions to GIVE development are welcome.
+Please read the [Contribution Guides](./CONTRIBUTING.md) and the [Covenant Code of Conduct](./CODE_OF_CONDUCT.md) first.

 ## Credits

 GIVE is developed by Xiaoyi Cao, Zhangming Yan, Qiuyang Wu, Alvin Zheng from Dr. Sheng Zhong's lab at University of California, San Diego.